-- First year students agree to participate in weekly classroom sessions led by the chaplains.
+- First year students agree to participate in weekly sessions led by the chaplains.
 You’ll also plan and participate in University Worship during your first year in the program.
 Students of different faiths can meet with the chaplains to discuss an alternative to the University Worship requirement.

 - All students agree to participate in weekly gatherings of the Exploration of Vocation and Ministry program.

-- After completing the year-long orientation seminar, you'll participate in an approved internships in the areas of urban ministry, hospital chaplaincy, congregational ministry, or other setting approved by the chaplains.
+- After completing the year-long orientation seminar, you'll participate in an approved internships in nonprofit settings, urban ministry, hospital chaplaincy, congregational ministry, at the university, or other setting approved by the chaplains.
 In order to expose the student to a variety of settings, internships will change at least annually.
 You're expected to devote five hours per week to these internships..

 - Students commit themselves to satisfactory academic performance.